-Today, we're diving into the nitty-gritty of our camera settings.
+Today, we're diving into the nitty-gritty of camera settings.
 Remember - your camera is a time machine, so understanding ISO, aperture, and shutter speed is key to capturing stunning astrophotography shots.

 Let's start with ISO.
 This controls your camera's sensitivity to light.
 For astrophotography, you'll usually want a high ISO, around 1600 to 3200, to capture the dim light from stars.
 All those photons can get pretty faint after traveling for millions of years.